pygame/parrotjoy/README.md

 - `t`, trim the END of the sound.
 Get MORE sound on RIGHT of sound.

 - `space`, adjust the BPM timer.
 Tap it in time until the BPM is as you like.

+- '0', use Looper scene.
+- '9', use VideySynth scene.